WaelOGC/OGC-NewFinity-Palstform/🪙 OGCFinity Currency — Powering the Future of Purpose-Driven Innovation v2.0.md

 **Inclusive Participation**

-OGC Token is designed to be accessible:
+OGCFinity is designed to be accessible:
 - No minimum barriers to entry
 - Multiple earning pathways (challenges, contributions, mining)
 - Tiered access based on subscription, not wealth